Does wearing a hat cause baldness? What research tells us

 Do hats cause hair loss?

-Luckily, the answer to that common query is no.
+Luckily, the answer to whether hats cause hair loss is no.

 A study looking at identical male twins showed that various environmental factors might impact hair loss or male pattern baldness.
-Things like smoking and the presence of dandruff were linked to increased frontal hair loss, while drinking four or more alcoholic drinks per week was associated with increased hair loss around the temples (Gatherwright, 2013).
+Things like stress, smoking, dandruff, and drinking more alcohol were all associated with hair loss and thinning.
+(Specifically, smoking and dandruff were linked to increased frontal hair loss, while drinking four or more alcoholic drinks per week was associated with increased hair loss around the temples.)

-Now, while the research does not point to a direct link between hats and hair loss, dermatologists encourage hat-wearers to be mindful of sporting a tight hat too often during the summer when you’re more likely to sweat can irritate or inflame the hair follicles.
+Now, while the research was more about correlation than causation, its findings tend to suggest that wearing hats does not cause hair loss, even if worn daily.
+Still, dermatologists encourage hat-wearers to be mindful of sporting a tight hat too often during the summer when you’re more likely to sweat, as that can irritate or inflame the hair follicles.

 Research shows that traction alopecia occurs in one-third of women of African descent who wear these tight hairstyles.
-Ballerinas, gymnasts, and military personnel—all known for stern hair styling—may also experience higher rates of traction alopecia compared with the general public (Billero, 2018).
+Ballerinas, gymnasts, and military personnel—all known for stern hair styling—may also experience higher rates of traction alopecia compared with the general public.

 Other causes of hair loss

-Flat caps, beanies, fedoras, snapbacks—none of these will cause you to go bald.
+Flat caps, beanies, fedoras, snapbacks—none of these hats will cause you to lose your hair or go bald.
 In fact, the most common cause of hair loss, androgenic alopecia, is completely out of your hands.

 Androgenic alopecia

 Androgenic alopecia, also known as androgenetic alopecia or male or female pattern baldness, is a genetic condition that affects both genders.
 Around half of American men aged 50 live with male pattern baldness, with the prevalence increasing with age.
-Female pattern baldness affects around 38% of women over age 70 (Phillips, 2017).
+Female pattern baldness affects around 38% of women over age 70.

 Androgenic alopecia usually occurs gradually over time and follows predictable patterns.
 For men, this means a receding hairline or bald spot, and for women, it’s usually thinning hair along the crown of the scalp.

 Male pattern baldness is often caused by DHT (dihydrotestosterone), a male hormone or androgen.
-Among people who are genetically susceptible to androgenic alopecia, DHT causes hair follicles to shrink and generate shorter, thinner hairs (Ho, 2021).
+Among people who are genetically susceptible to androgenic alopecia, DHT causes hair follicles to shrink and generate shorter, thinner hairs.

 While other types of hair loss are typically reversible, there is no cure for androgenic alopecia.
 That said, finasteride (brand name Propecia) and minoxidil (brand name Rogaine) can slow or stop hair loss and, if started early enough, can even regrow some hair.